guendto/jomiel/README.md

 ## Versioning

-`jomiel` uses a custom versioning scheme.
-With each new release, the release date (and time) will be used for the version number. `jomiel` uses the format `yy.m.d` for version numbers.
+`jomiel` uses a _custom versioning scheme_.
+With each new release, the release date (and time) will be used for the version number. `jomiel` uses the format `y.y.m.d(.hhmm)` for version number.
+For example:

-### For example

-`2019-07-25` would become `19.7.25`.
-An additional number (time) will be added to the version number, if another release was made on the same day (e.g. `19.7.25` would become `19.7.25.1041`, "1041" being 10:41 for the local time).
+  - `2019-07-25` would become `1.9.7.25`

+If another release was made the same day at 10:41 local time, an additional number (time) would be added to the version.
+For example:
+  - `1.9.7.25` would become `1.9.7.25.1041`

-### The exception
+### The versioning exception

-When run from the repository, the output of the `git-describe` and the `git-show` command will be used for the version number, instead.
+When `jomiel` is run using the repository code, the output of the `git-describe` and the `git-show` commands will be used for the version number, instead.

 ## License